nileshghavate/sttp/readme.md

 python_code : This folder contains all the code executed in the session.

-For any queries, send e-mail.
+For any queries, send an e-mail.